martinthomson/rfced-model/draft-thomson-rfced-model.md

 Many documents involve actions for IANA that are processed as part of the REP processing.
 These processes need to be captured and documented.

+This draft describes a model whereby the RFC Series Advisory Group and the RFC Series Editorial Board have no future as these are functions that serve the a role that does not exist in this model.
+These august bodies embody a great deal of collected wisdom regarding the RFC Series.
+It is this author's earnest hope that these individuals will continue to lend their efforts in the form of contributions to the development of strategy.

 # Notable Differences from Version 2